jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 ## Learning curve

-.NET documentation and references are (or were) sometimes a mess.
+.NET documentation and references needed a review.
 The Learn Team is working to change this and it is becoming better.

 There are a lot of free resources to start learning .NET and even, go deeper in specific topics.